Looking for the best international movers in Kenya?

 The Kenya Investment Authority (KenInvest) offers foreign investors a one-stop shop service that facilitates investments in various sectors, including agriculture, manufacturing, tourism, energy, and ICT.

 Foreign investors who register with KenInvest are issued investment certificates upon request, provided they have proof of investing at least 100,000 USD or its equivalent.
-Local investors must have invested one million Kenya shillings or its equivalent to get this certificate.
+Local investors must have invested one million Kenya shillings or its equivalent for this certificate.

-An investment certificate, valid for two years and renewable upon request, gives you access to various benefits and incentives, including:
+The certificate, valid for two years and renewable upon request, provides access to various benefits and incentives, including:

-• Expedited issuance of any additional licences required for your operations (except for health, security and environmental certificates) for a maximum period of one year
+• Expedited issuance of any additional licenses required for your operations (except for health, security and environmental certificates) for a maximum period of one year

 • Access to relevant investor information, as well as pre-investment and after-care services

-Registering with KenInvest also entitles you to facilitation in relation to:
+Registering with KenInvest also entitles you to facilitation regarding:

 • Immigration services